 Successfully passing exams is vital to maintain a steady workforce of certified operators.
-Low pass rates at the higher levels continues to be an area of concern.
-In 2012 the program began requiring sequential testing.
-Sequential testing requires the applicant to hold a valid certificate at the level immediately below the level of the exam they apply to take.
+Low pass rates for higher level certificates continue to be an area of concern.
+Colorado offers three exam cycles per year.
+There are multiple exam locations and dates during each cycle.